mantidproject/mantid/docs/source/release/v3.13.0/direct_inelastic.rst

 ############

 - :ref:`DirectILLDiagnostics <algm-DirectILLDiagnostics>`:
+    - it is now possible to set the thresholds for elastic peak and noisy background diagnostics in the IPFs
+        - ILL's IN6 now sets its own default ``PeakDiagnosticsLowThreshold``
     - a hard mask is applied over the beamstop region of IN5
     - user masked detectors are not included in the report anymore
 - :ref:`DirectILLReduction <algm-DirectILLReduction>` now converts all its output workspaces to distributions, i.e. divides the histograms by the bin width.